 Here’s an outstanding program you can complete from anywhere.
-Providing a foundation in computer information systems, public service programming, reference and database searching, library technical processes, and more, you’ll be poised for success within the field of library and information services.
+Providing a foundation in computer information systems, information science, public services and library programming, reference and database searching, library technical processes, and more, you’ll be poised for success within the field of library and information services.
 Related opportunities abound in business, public service, education, and communications.

-Degree Offered: Bachelor of Science & Associate of Science
+Degree Offered: Bachelor of Science, Associate of Science & a Certificate

 Available online wherever you are.